 Do You Need a Moisture Vapor Barrier?
 How to Size One

-Test before you guess — a moisture vapor barrier is only needed once a real reading exceeds your coating’s rated limit.
+Test before you guess.
+A moisture vapor barrier is only needed once a real reading exceeds your coating’s rated limit.
 Here’s how to decide, then size it.

-Test the slab before deciding — an in-situ RH probe (ASTM F2170) or calcium chloride test (ASTM F1869) gives you a real moisture reading.
+Test the slab before deciding.
+An in-situ RH probe (ASTM F2170) or calcium chloride test (ASTM F1869) gives you a real moisture reading.
 Compare it to your coating’s rated limit on its TDS: under the limit, no barrier needed; over it, size a moisture vapor barrier with the calculator below.

 How to read the inputs